Manage your credit effectively by creating policies and procedures covering:

 Hire a debt collector

 A debt collector will act on your behalf to pursue a debt from your customer.
 They will charge a fee or a percentage of the total amount collected.
-In Western Australia, debt collectors must be licensed through the Department of Commerce.
+In Western Australia, debt collectors must be licensed through the Department of Mines, Industry Regulation and Safety.
 Search for the debt collectors at the Institute of Mercantile Agents.